MEMBER CODE OF CONDUCT

 FEE SCEHDULE

-• AccuRegister is responsible for all errors and omissions that AccuRegister makes.
-They
+• The Registrar is responsible for all errors and omissions that the Registrar makes.
+A

-will issue new certificates and make every attempt to correct the situation when this
+new certificate will be issued and every attempt to correct the situation will be made.
+There

-happens.
-There will be no charge for this service.
-However, in all cases, the previously
+will be no charge for this service.
+However, in all cases, the previously issued certificate must

-issued certificate must be returned to accuRegister prior to issuing a new certificate.
+be returned to the Registrar prior to issuing a new certificate or as agreed upon withe the

-Postage incurred when mailing back the Certificate for corrections will be paid by the owner
+Registrar.
+Postage incurred when mailing back the Certificate for corrections will be paid by

-• AccuRegister reserves the right to determine if any photographs submitted are
+• The registrar reserves the right to determine if any photographs submitted are

 acceptable to be printed on a certificate.
-They will use the guidelines established by UHHSA,
+Guidelines established by UHHSA, Inc. will be used

-AccuRegister according to the instructions received from UHHSA, Inc. If applicant allows
+Registrar according to the instructions received from UHHSA, Inc. If applicant allows registrar

-AccuRegister to determine the color(s), decisions made by AccuRegister will be considered
+to determine the color(s), decisions made by the UHHSA Registrar will be considered final.

-final.
-In cases where the applicant chooses the coloring and pattern, AccuRegister will have
+In cases where the applicant chooses the coloring and pattern, the Registrar will have the

 disagreements over color and pattern issues will be reissued at the current rate.